Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Missouri is 17-15-1 against the spread, while Princeton's ATS record this season is 16-12-0.
-A total of 17 out of the Missouri Tigers' games this season have gone over the point total, and 15 of the Princeton Tigers' games have gone over.
-The teams combine to score 154.8 points per game, 6.3 more points than this matchup's total.
-Missouri has a 5-5 record against the spread while going 7-3 overall over the past 10 contests.
+Missouri has a 17-15-1 record against the spread so far this season compared to Princeton, who is 16-12-0 ATS.
+The Missouri Tigers have a 17-16-0 record going over the point total, while games involving the Princeton Tigers have a record of 15-12-1 when it comes to hitting the over.
+The two teams average 154.8 points per game, 8.8 more points than this matchup's total.
+Missouri has a 5-5 record against the spread while going 7-3 overall in the past 10 games.
 Princeton has gone 8-2 against the spread and 8-2 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.